-The Town and Board of Education plans provide for medical, dental and life insurance benefits for all eligible retirees and their spouses.
+The Town and Education plans provide for medical, dental and life insurance benefits for all eligible retirees and their spouses.
 Benefits and contributions are established by contract and may be amended by union negotiations.

-The Town and Board of Education are currently funding the plan on a pay as you go basis.
+The Town and Education plans are currently funded on a pay as you go basis.
 Plan members are not required to contribute to the plan.

-Teachers who no longer work for the Board of Education are allowed by State Statute to participate in the Town's group medical insurance plan until they formally begin receiving benefits from the State Teachers' Retirement Plan.
+Teachers who no longer work for the Education department are allowed by State Statute to participate in the Town's group medical insurance plan until they formally begin receiving benefits from the State Teachers' Retirement Plan.
 These teachers are required to contribute the cost of the insurance to the Town.